calexanderberg/portfolio/README.md

 The rest of the improvements have been handed their own branches which will merge with develop once implemented properly.

+Besides improvement 3 and 4, I realized they would be easy enough to implement as one, they are int he nextjs branch.

 ## Note that this text will be removed when I find it appropriate.